cactusdynamics/wesplot/README.md

 ### How can I format the chart with axis labels, limits, titles, and so on?

+When running wesplot, you can specify these via command line flag, such as `--xlabel` or `--title`.
+Use `wesplot --help` to see all the options.
+Alternatively, you can use the gear icon in the top right to set these.

 ### Can I start multiple wesplot sessions?

 Yes.
 Wesplot will automatically find a port starting from 5274 for up to 200